chribonn/UPSMonitor/README.md

     .\Watch-Win32_UPS.ps1 -help

-The most uptodate version of this utility can be downloaded from https://github.com/chribonn/UPSMonitor
+The most up-to-date version of this utility can be downloaded from https://github.com/chribonn/UPSMonitor.

 ## Action Script

 The purpose of the action script is normally to shutdown the computer.
 It is invoked when the power supply is off and trigger points (percentage capacity and remaining time) fall below specified values.

-The Action script is seperate from Watch-Win32_UPS core script.
+The Action script is separate from Watch-Win32_UPS core script.
 This has been done in order to allow users the freedom to set it up to their needs without having to mess with the Watch-Win32_UPS core code.
 Use cases could be to shut down multiple computers, virtual machines and send alerts (other than built in email).

 The bundled action script is called **Invoke-Shutdown.ps1**.